 Topics learned depend on site selected.
-Typically the following topics are covered:
+Typically the following topics are covered and progress work will be reviewed:

-- 1. Introduction to project site, zoning requirements and other constraints.

-- 2. Subdividing property.
+- 1. Introduction to project site, zoning requirements and other constraints. - 2.
+Subdividing property with meets and bounds description. - 3.
+Siteplan, proposed layout and Circulation - 4.
+Preparing construction Drawings - 5.
+Environmental impact analyses and report. - 6.
+Stormwater management system. - 7.
+Traffic analysis in the report and plan layout.

-- 3. Roadway design.

-- 4. Grading plans.

-- 5. Environmental impact analyses and report.

-- 6. Stormwater management system design.

-- 7. Soil program and sediment control.
+- 8. Addressing utilities on site.

+- 9. Paving plans

-- 8. Quantities and cost estimate.
+- 10. Quantities and cost estimate.